 24-48hFollow-up

-Hypothesis: 78% of buyers saw the survey, but only 8% replied — a 70-point drop on a single screen.
-The number-scale question was the prime suspect.
+Hypothesis: 78% of buyers saw the survey, but only 8% replied.
+That 70-point drop happened on a single screen, so the number-scale question became the prime suspect.

 SOLUTION